Great Peace Shipping Ltd v Tsavliris (International) Ltd: Facts

 The defendants, Tsavliris, were professional salvors in the business of maritime salvage and rendering aid to ships in difficulty in the South Indian Ocean.
 Learning that a vessel named Cape Providence was in trouble, Tsavliris entered into a salvage agreement with the owners on LOF terms.
-Tsavliris used the Ocean Routes service to try to locate the nearest rescue vessel, and were told that there was one about 35 miles away called the Great Peace.
-Using London brokers called Marint, Tsavliris contacted the Great Peace's owners, and agreement was made to hire the tug for a minimum of five days.
-It then became apparent that the Great Peace was not 35 miles from the Cape Providence, but 410 miles.
+Tsavliris used the Ocean Routes service to try to locate the nearest rescue vessel, and were told that there was one about 35 mi away called the Great Peace.
+Using London brokers called Marint, Tsavliris contacted the Great Peaces owners, and agreement was made to hire the tug for a minimum of five days.
+It then became apparent that the Great Peace was not 35 miles from the Cape Providence, but 410 mi away.
 Tsavliris then found a closer tug and terminated the contract with Great Peace Ltd, who responded by suing for gross breach of contract.
 Tsavliris argued it was a common mistake as to the location of the stricken vessel and this invalidated the contract.